SOCIAL MEDIA

 9. Welcome to Horrorwood

-Our section was located near the floor area that would be temporarily closed off when crews were loading and unloading band and stage equipment.
-However, this was also the walkway where opening bands would pass through to reach the stage.
-So, I got to see Wes Borland and Fred Durst walk to and from the stage.
+Our section was located near the floor area where opening bands would pass through.
+I got to see Wes Borland and Fred Durst walk to and from the stage.
 Teenager me was screaming inside.
-Limp Bizkit was one of my favorite bands when I was a tween listening to nu-metal.
-As I got older and the nu-metal scene died down, I didn't listen to Limp Bizkit as much.
-I wasn't into their music much after the "Chocolate Starfish and the Hot Dog Flavored Water" phenomenon.
-The band has experienced quite a resurgence in the last few years.
-I've seen footage of concerts that look bumpin’.
-I'm not sure if these crowds are packed with older millennials who will come to regret their actions later, or if there are also younger fans in the crowd too.
+Limp Bizkit was one of my favorite bands when I was a little tween listening to nu-metal.
+As I got older and the nu-metal scene died down, I wasn't into their music much after the "Chocolate Starfish and the Hot Dog Flavored Water" phenomenon.
+The band has experienced quite a resurgence in the last few years though.
+I've seen footage of concerts that look packed with bumping crowds.
+I'm sure these crowds are a mix of with older millennials and younger.
 Either way, it's cool to see.
-I didn't get to experience them live back in the day like I did for Korn and Slipknot, so I was excited to see Limp Bizkit now, finally.
+I didn't get to experience them live back in the day like I did for Korn and Slipknot, so I was excited to see Limp Bizkit live finally.

 Turns out, I still love this band as much as I did when I was a teenager.
-The moment they stepped on stage, I was incredibly excited throughout their entire set.
-Although I haven’t listened to Limp Bizkit as often lately, their performance brought me back to a time when I was discovering a lot of new music while growing up.
-Unfortunately, midway through their set during "Nookie," it started pouring rain.
-I was a bit frustrated because I was convinced it wouldn’t rain, so naturally, I wasn’t wearing a raincoat or prepared for wet weather.
-It didn’t just drizzle, the rain suddenly came down hard.
+The moment they stepped on stage, I was incredibly hyped throughout their entire set.
+Their performance brought me back to a time when I was discovering a lot of new music in my younger years.
+Unfortunately, midway through "Nookie," it started pouring rain.
+I was frustrated because I was convinced it wouldn’t rain, so naturally, I wasn’t wearing a raincoat or prepared for wet weather.
+LOL.
+It didn’t just drizzle either, the rain came down hard.
 Luckily, at a concert, you tend to care less about getting rained on.
 I was too absorbed in the music to worry about how wet we were getting, but I was hoping it would eventually stop.
-The rain seemed to affect DJ Lethal’s equipment, which stopped working halfway through the set, and West Borland appeared to encounter some difficulties as well.
+The rain seemed to affect DJ Lethal’s equipment, which stopped working halfway through the set, and Wes Borland appeared to encounter some difficulties as well.
 Despite all of us getting soaked, it was still an entertaining performance.

 I was a little disappointed that Limp Bizkit didn’t play "Rearranged."
 Nonetheless, out of all their songs, I think they had a pretty solid setlist filled with my favorites.
 They did break "Break Stuff" twice, which I thought was funny since I’ve heard they do that for some reason.
 I would definitely see Limp Bizkit again, considering how much fun I had, and hopefully, next time we won’t get rained on!
 As a side note, I’ve only been to two stadium concerts in my life, and both times it rained.
-The last time was when I went to see Rammstein.
-I’m not sure why I have such luck with rain when I’m at an outdoor venue with no cover.
+The first time was when I went to see Rammstein.
+I’m not sure why I have such luck with rain when I’m at an outdoor venue.
 Oh well, I did my best to manifest no rain.
-The weather this weekend was great—not too hot and not too cold—very comfortable overall, but unfortunately, getting rained on made me colder later in the evening.
+The weather this weekend was great… not too hot and not too cold.
+Overall it was very comfortable.
+Unfortunately, getting rained on makes you colder later in the evening.
+I couldn't for an obnoxiously hot shower when we got back to the hotel.

 Set List: